Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

                   claimName: data
 ```

-As a base we'll use the container that we've created before.
+As a base will be used the created above Docker image.
 We have additionally provided some environment variables which we use in the downloading scripts.
 Environment variabels are specified via Argo parameters.
 They can be declared globally or locally.
 Global parameters are specified in one place and can be reached from everythere in the file while local parameters are only specific to the declaration template.
 Using local parameters allows us to use a single template and specify which file we want to run.
 Let's put it all together.

 ```yaml
 # model-workflow.yaml